Dom DeLuise: Career

 DeLuise's paid stage debut, at age 18, of Bernie the dog was in the drama Bernie's Christmas Wish.
-His first steady gig was as an intern at the Cleveland Play House, 1952-54, as stage manager and actor.
+His first steady gig was as an intern at the Cleveland Play House, 1952–54, as stage manager and actor.

 In 1961, DeLuise played in the off-Broadway musical revue Another Evening with Harry Stoons, which lasted nine previews and one performance.
 Another member of the cast was 19-year-old Barbra Streisand.
 He was also in the off-Broadway play All in Love, which opened on November 10, 1961, at the Martinique Theatre and ran for 141 performances.
 Other New York theater performances included Half-Past Wednesday (off-Broadway) (1962); Around the World in 80 Days (off-Broadway) (1963); The Student Gypsy (Broadway) (1963); Here's Love (Broadway) (1963); and Last of the Red Hot Lovers (Broadway) (1969).

 DeLuise generally appeared in comedic parts, although an early appearance in the movie Fail-Safe as a nervous USAF technical sergeant showed a broader range.
 His first acting credit was as a regular performer in the television show The Entertainers in 1964.
 He gained early notice for his supporting turn in the Doris Day film The Glass Bottom Boat (1966).
 In his review in The New York Times, Vincent Canby panned the film but singled out the actor, stating, "[T]he best of the lot, however, is a newcomer, Dom DeLuise, as a portly, bird-brained spy."

 In the 1970s and 1980s, he often co-starred with his real-life friend Burt Reynolds.
 Together they appeared in the films The Cannonball Run and Cannonball Run II, Smokey and the Bandit II, The End, and The Best Little Whorehouse in Texas.
 DeLuise was the host of the television show Candid Camera from 1991 to 1992.
-He was a mainstay of Burke's Law, an American television series that aired on CBS during the 1993–94 and 1994–95 television seasons.
+He was a mainstay of Burke's Law, an American television series that aired on CBS during the 1993–1994 and 1994–1995 television seasons.

-DeLuise also lent his distinctive voice to various animated films and was a particular staple of Don Bluth's features, playing major roles in The Secret of NIMH, An American Tail, A Troll in Central Park and All Dogs Go to Heaven.
-All Dogs Go to Heaven also featured Reynolds' voice as Charlie B. Barkin, the cheeky and crazy main character, and DeLuise voiced Itchy Itchiford, Charlie's best friend, wing-man and later partner in business.
-Unlike DeLuise, however, Reynolds would not contribute a voiceover to any of the eventual film or television series or sequels.
+DeLuise also lent his distinctive voice to various animated films and was a particular staple of Don Bluth's features, playing major roles in The Secret of NIMH, An American Tail, A Troll in Central Park and All Dogs Go to Heaven (also with Reynolds).
+All Dogs Go to Heaven also featured Reynolds' voice as Charlie B. Barkin and DeLuise voiced Itchy Itchiford, Charlie's best friend, wing-man and later partner in business.
+Unlike DeLuise, however, Reynolds did not contribute a voiceover to any of the eventual film or television series or sequels.